RadchenkoVlada/mock-api-server/readme.md

 It means when you change something (like variables) via http request you won't see changes via https request and vice versa.
 But file sharing on the system works for both

+### ENVIRONMENTAL VARIABLES CONFIGURATION

+Use `database_example.env` to create your local `database.env`.
+There are variables with Database credentials.

 ### BUILD
 ```
 docker-compose build